GLACIS·US state AI laws·Colorado·Updated 5 May 2026

 Developers must provide deployers with sufficient information to conduct their own impact assessments.
 This creates a chain of accountability: developers build systems with transparency in mind, deployers assess context-specific risks, and both parties share responsibility for preventing algorithmic discrimination.[4]

-Deployer Requirements
+Deployer requirements

 1. Duty of Reasonable Care